OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/ai-skill-bot/README.md

     * Leave **Redirect URI** as empty.
     * Click on **Register** button to create app registration.
 3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You’ll need those values later when updating your `appPackage (manifest.json file)` and `.env` file configuration in sample code.
+Youï¿½ll need those values later when updating your `appPackage (manifest.json file)` and `.env` file configuration in sample code.
 4. Navigate to **Certificates & secrets**.
 In the Client secrets section:
     * Click on **"+ New client secret"**.
-    * Add a description (Name of the secret) for the secret and select “Never” for Expires.
+    * Add a description (Name of the secret) for the secret and select ï¿½Neverï¿½ for Expires.
     * Click "Add" button.
     * Once the client secret is created, copy its value and save.
 It will be required later to add in the `.env` file configuration in sample code.